108 Leonard: Lobby, elevators, and stairs

-The Leonard Street entrance leads to a double-height lobby.
-The space contains a terrazzo floor and marble walls.
+The Leonard Street entrance leads to a double-height main lobby.
+The space is designated as a New York City interior landmark and contains a terrazzo floor and marble walls.
 The north wall of the lobby, on either side of the doorway, contains motifs of triple garlands.
 The lobby is surrounded by a band with a Greek key motif, placed about halfway up the wall.
 Above this band, on the eastern and western walls, are two Ionic pilasters, which in turn support a cornice that is decorated with rosettes.
 These pilasters divide the walls into three panels, each with a bronze frame and bronze centerpiece.
 The lobby is flanked by a pair of staircases, which rise to the first story (labeled as floor 2).
 These staircases contain marble balustrades, as well as newel posts with bronze globes at the top and bottom of each stair.
 There is also a bronze chandelier hanging from the center from the ceiling.
 In the 2010s, the floors were renovated with wooden planks laid in a chevron pattern.
+The modern-day residential building has two additional lobbies, in addition to the landmarked main lobby.

-The basement and first story of the lobby lead to two semicircular elevator banks of similar design.
+The basement and first story of the main lobby lead to two semicircular elevator banks of similar design.
 The lower level leads to a semicircular hall that connects with seven elevator cabs, as well as a doorway at the center, flanked by half-columns and pilasters.
 The coffered ceiling contains lanterns, which hang from rosettes and illuminate the space in front of each elevator door.
 The upper level is similar, except that the ceiling has a floral molding instead.
 Hatch's initial plan for a circular stairway, connecting each floor near the center of the elevator lobby, was scrapped when McKim, Mead & White took over the design.
 The elevators were removed in the 2010s, and the elevator doors were replaced with grilles.
-Three elevator cores (each with two passenger elevators), as well as a service elevator stopping at all stories, were installed during the 2010s renovation.
+Three new elevator cores (each with two passenger elevators), as well as a service elevator stopping at all stories, were installed during the 2010s renovation.

 108 Leonard contains six emergency exit stairs, one of which is an official New York City landmark.
 The landmark-protected stairway is made of stone and cast-iron.
 It is to the west of the elevator hall, rising to the 14th story.
 The staircase contains marble steps, classical decorations, and a metal railing decorated with acanthus and Greek key designs.
 The walls of the stairway contain marble paneling on the lowest two stories, while those on the other stories are decorated with marble dadoes.